jmedin1965/scripts/bin/readme.md

 bin/terraform
 -------------
-Need to add description
+The terraform linux binary.
+Need git-lfs to checkout this file.
+I might just remove this in future.

 bin/terraform-provider-install.sh
 ---------------------------------
-Need to add description
+A script to update the terraform binary.

 bin/wbinfo-g
 ------------